Nanaushi/Community-Plugin-Localizer/README.md

 # Community-Plugin-Localizer

 A plugin that enables translation and localization of Obsidian community plugins into multiple languages.
-You can translate plugin settings screen text from English to various languages.
+You can translate plugin settings screen text from English to **various languages**.
 While the example shows translation from English to Japanese, all languages supported by translation services including Google Translate are available.